OpenAgentsInc/v2/docs/systems/dynamic-titles.md

+Here's a combined version of the two documents, preserving all text:

 # Dynamic Title Generation and Animation

 After the first message is received from an assistant, a dynamic title is generated via OpenAI.
 When a chat's title is updated, an animation is triggered to highlight the change.